ItsMeRioooo/Lyrics-Alipin-Java/README.md

-# Lyrics Alipin Java
+# Lyrics Alipin Shamrock Java

-This is a simple Java program that displays the lyrics of "Alipin" with typing and pause effects.
+This is a simple Java program that displays the lyrics of "Alipin" by Shamrock with typing and pause effects.

 ## How to Run